 In Stuttgart, the city’s five main squares transform into a winter wonderland.
 With its cobblestone streets, cathedrals, and historic buildings, Stuttgart is a perfect setting for holiday magic.
 The main market Wintertraum Markt is located in front of the beautiful Old Palace.
 Stroll through wooden chalets decorated with garlands and enjoy traditional entertainment.

 Trier Christmas Market is one of the most romantic fairs set up in front of the charming Trier Cathedral.
 Over 90 beautiful wooden booths sell decorations, wooden toys, ceramics, candles, hand-blown glass, and other crafts.
 Don't leave the market without trying bratwurst and potato pancakes.

 Christkindlesmarkt in Nuremberg, or Nürnberger Christkindlesmarkt in German, is what comes to mind when people think of a traditional Christmas market.
 One of the largest in the country, it dates back to the 17th century.
 The most prominent local tradition is the Christkind.
-Every two years a blond teenage girl is chosen to open the market.
-Wearing a golden crown and a white robe, she addresses the Christkindlesmarkt from the balcony of the Church of Our Lady with a prologue.
+Every two years, a blond teenage girl is chosen to open the market.
+Wearing a golden crown and a white robe, she addresses Christkindlesmarkt from the Church of Our Lady's balcony with a prologue.
 The market opens with Advent and lasts until Christmas Eve.

-Römerberg Market in Frankfurt features hundreds of wooden huts in the historic old town centre.
-The financial district in the background provides a striking contrast to one of Germany’s oldest Christmas markets, dating back to 1393.
+Römerberg Market in Frankfurt features hundreds of wooden huts in the historic old town center.
+The background's financial district provides a striking contrast to one of Germany’s oldest Christmas markets, dating back to 1393.
 The Market is a good place to shop for souvenirs and gifts, drink hot apple wine, and try Bethmännchen cookies.
 There are also other Christmas markets in the Frankfurt area, you can read about them in our article about Chrismas Markets in Frankfurt.